SSWConsulting/SSW.Rules.Content/rules/turn-emails-into-pbis/rule.md

 There are several benefits of turning an email into a PBI including:

 ✅ Providing one source of truth
 ✅ Better prioritization
 ✅ Easily accessible by anyone in the team

-## Should the email become a PBI?
+## When should the email become a PBI?

 You should use your judgement to decide if the email needs to become a PBI.
 For example:

 * Does the email contain 1 or more actionable tasks?
-If not, do not turn into an PBI
+If not, **do not** turn into an PBI
 * Does the feedback contain confidential information that should not be on the backlog?
-If so, do not turn into an PBI
+If so, **do not** turn into an PBI
 * Will the task take less than 15 minutes to complete?
-If so, follow the ["touch it once" principle](/the-touch-it-once-principle) and do it immediately
+If so, **do not** turn into an PBI and follow the ["touch it once" principle](/the-touch-it-once-principle) and do it immediately
 * Is the [emails marked urgent](/work-in-order-of-importance-aka-priorities)?
+If so, **do not** turn into an PBI.
 Urgent emails should be done immediately unless they are clearly not an emergency

 Use the following flow chart to determine if an urgent email should be turned into a PBI.